nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       This creates a `ZoomDescriptor` object that stores the zoom link details needed for the edit zoom link command.

   * `ZoomDescriptor`
-    * It stores and encapsulates the `ZoomLink` and `ModuleLesson` objects which will be used to edit the zoom link in the specified `Module`
+    * It stores and encapsulates the `ZoomLink` and `ModuleLesson` objects which will be used to execute the command to edit the zoom link

   * `EditZoomLinkCommand`:
     * It implements `EditZoomLinkCommand#execute()` which edits the target zoom link in the specified module encapsulated in `Model`

 Given below is an example usage scenario and how the mechanism for editing zoom links behaves at each step:
 Step 1. `LogicManager` receives the user input `editzoom 1 n/Lecture z/https://nus-sg.zoom.us/newLink` from `Ui`
 Step 2. `LogicManager` calls `ModuleListParser#parseCommand()` to create an `EditZoomLinkParser` Step 3.
 Additionally, `ModuleListParser` will call the `EditZoomLinkParser#parse()` method to parse the command arguments Step 4.
-This creates an `EditZoomLinkCommand` and `EditZoomLinkCommand#execute()` will be invoked by `LogicManager` to create
+This creates an `EditZoomLinkCommand` using a `ZoomDescriptor` object that encapsulates the edited zoom link Step 5. `EditZoomLinkCommand#execute()` will be invoked by `LogicManager` to create
         the updated `Module` with the edited `ZoomLink` by calling the `Module#editZoomLink()` method Step 5.
 The `Model#setModule()` operation exposed in the `Model` interface is invoked to replace the target module with the updated module containing the edited zoom link
 Step 6.
 A `CommandResult` from the command execution is returned to `LogicManager`

-The sequence diagram of how the operation to edit a zoom link works is similar to the one in figure ?.?, except that the respective parser and command classes are replaced with `EditZoomLinkParser` and `EditZoomLinkCommand`
+The sequence diagram of how the operation to edit a zoom link works is similar to the one in figure ?.?, except that the respective parser and command classes are `EditZoomLinkParser` and `EditZoomLinkCommand`

+##### Design consideration:

+##### Aspect: How to implement the command to edit zoom link

+* **Alternative 1:** Reuse the same `Parser` and `Command` classes used by the `AddZoomLink` command to implement the `EditZoomLink` command at the same time since the two commands have very similar implementations.

+  * Pros: Reduces the amount of code that has to be written, as well as the number of classes that have to be implemented.
+  * Cons: Violates the **Single Responsibility Principle** since the same parser and command classes have 2 separate responsibilities and have to perform 2 different operations.

+* **Alternative 2 (current choice):** Implement the `EditZoomLink` command separately.

+  * Pros: Adheres to the Single Responsibility Principle and it is easier to implement the function since we do not need to handle
+          2 separate commands at the same time.
+  * Cons: Repetition of code may occur.

+Alternative 2 was chosen since it was a good practice to follow key designing principles.
+Using alternative 1 would complicate the implementation of the command since we had to handle 2 different cases and this can increase the occurrences of bugs.

+##### Aspect: Data structure to support zoom link commands

+* **Alternative 1 (current choice):** Use a `HashMap` to store module lesson and zoom links in a module.
+Each module lesson will be used as a key which is mapped to a zoom link.
+  * Pros: Checking for duplicate zoom links will be simpler.
+  * Cons: Zoom links can only be uniquely identified by their module lesson.
+Any operation involving zoom link objects would require the module lesson that the zoom link is mapped to.

+* **Alternative 2:** Encapsulate a zoom link object as a field of module lesson and use a `HashSet` to store module lesson objects.
+  * Pros: It is easy to check for duplicate module lessons.
+  * Cons: It is tedious to check for duplicate zoom links as we have to access the zoom link field of each module lesson in the hashset.

+* **Alternative 3:** Encapsulate a zoom link object as a field of module lesson and use an `ArrayList` to store module lesson objects.
+  * Pros: It is easy to identify module lessons by index.
+Users can provide the index of the module lesson for zoom link commands, which is simpler compared to providing the module lesson name.
+  * Cons: The process of checking for duplicate module lessons and zoom links in the module is more tedious.

+Alternative 1 was chosen since checking for duplicate zoom links occurs frequently during the execution of zoom link related commands.

 ### Contact List Management